Home >

 A buyer wishing to be represented by a buyer's agent is advised to

-firm which is to work as their agent.
+brokerage firm which is to work as their agent.

 DISCLOSED DUAL AGENT